daktari44/getdata-007/README.md

 * in editing the variable names for the final dataset, one abbreviation and one upper case element were not changed.
    - the standard deviation abbreviation 'std' was left as is.
 This is abbreviation is widely recognized in statistics and it was felt that retaining it as is did not interfere with the readability of the variable name, and prevented the creation of an unnecessarily long variable name.
    - the capital 'XYZ' characters used to denote 3-axial signals in the X, Y and Z directions were left as is to avoid confusing them with parts of the preceding words.
-   - an 'avg' prefix was added to the variable names to distinguish them from those in the raw data files and emphasis that these were an average of each value.
+   - an 'avg' prefix was added to the variable names to distinguish them from those in the raw data files and emphasize that these were an average of each value.
 This prefix is also widely recognized as an abbreviation for average and was retained as is to prevent the creation of a long variable name.
 * as explained in the 'README.txt' file that was included in the data folder, the values included in the dataset were normalized, therefore there are no corresponding units of measurement.
 * Finally, it was determined that to meet the purposes of this project, a wide form of the dataset was the best fit.
 This is because:
    - the variables being used are not the original observed values but were calculated from these initial observations.
 The variable names reflected the composite nature of this calculation.